OpenGATE/Gate/docs/defining_a_geometry.rst

 To model "slanted" crystals, a new class called **GateWedgeCreator** (derived from **G4Trap**) builds right angular wedges.
-As shown in Figure 3.4, a wedge is defined by only three parameters that are easily
+As shown in :numref:`wedge2`, a wedge is defined by only three parameters that are easily
 understood:

 #.
 XLength: is the length of the wedge in the X direction.